 Once the bird is done, let it rest with an aluminium foil cover for 15-20 minutes.
 Lift up the bird a bit to to pour out the juices and transfer into a small pan or pot.
 Top up with a quality chicken stock cube, a sprig of thyme, a bit of water and half a spoon of Maize flour and let the gravy reduce for a few minutes.
 Take the thyme out and season if necessary.

 Take out the gratin and warm the plates for a few minutes while you carve the Turkey.
 Distribute dark and light meat evenly on each plate, it’s lovely to serve both types, and serve with a big spoon of the root vegetable gratin.
-Pour over the gray and put the rest on the table for top ups.
+Pour the gravy over the food and put the rest on the table for top ups.
 Any green vegetable side will be a nice complement.

 We paired this dish with our gorgeous Pure Rosé, which was perfect with the subtle turkey and tangy sweet orange flavours and complemented them beautifully with its elegant summer berry and citrus flavours.